 Like all the factors, there are situations in which a High-S will thrive, and others in which they will struggle to succeed.
 In this section, we'll take a brief look at some examples of each.

 Operating within a well-planned project is an area where a highly Steady type of person will often feel at their most comfortable and motivated.
 Working consistently with others towards a prearranged goal is a preferred working method for somebody of this kind.
 This will tend to be less true, however, in situations where deadlines are close, or the plan needs to adapt to changing circumstances.

 A highly Steady type of person can be an effective leader and, indeed, so can any style, under the right circumstances.
-Steady leaders will tend to work best where leadership involves organising other people within a relatively predictable and stress-free environment, where there's little need for urgent action or dynamic decision-making.
+Steady leaders will tend to work best where leadership involves organizing other people within a relatively predictable and stress-free environment, where there's little need for urgent action or dynamic decision-making.

 A defining characteristic of a High-S type of person is a natural distrust of novelty.
 People like this will tend to avoid change simply because it involves adapting to the new and the different.
-Where change is inevitable, a person like this will eventually adapt to a new status quo, but it will take time for them to acclimatise themselves to their new conditions.
+Where change is inevitable, a person like this will eventually adapt to a new status quo, but it will take time for them to acclimatize themselves to their new conditions.